-You will receive a 'booster report' at the end of the autumn and spring term along with termly school reports (as of February 2015).
+You will receive a 'booster summary' at the end of the autumn and spring term along with termly school reports.
+You will receive a detailed end of year report.

-You will be invited to 'Flying Start sessions', a series of events where teachers will help to support you with developing your child's learning at home.
+You will be invited to 'Flying Start' sessions, a series of events where teachers will help to support you with developing your child's learning at home.
 You will have the opportunity to listen to the teachers discuss how they teach, use equipment and explore materials alongside your child and, where appropriate, observe teacher led sessions.

-There are two parents' consultation evenings per year where you can meet with the teaching staff to discuss their learning, in addition there is an extra meeting in the summer term to discuss and review the targets in preparation for the coming year.
+There are two parents' consultation evenings per year where you can meet with the teaching staff to discuss your child's learning, and in addition there is an extra meeting in the summer term to discuss and review the targets in preparation for the coming year.